Greg-R/irrigate-control/README.md

 # irrigate-control
-Simple irrigation server based on BeagleBone Green Wireless and Node.js
+Simple irrigation server based on BeagleBone Green Wireless and Node.js.
+A optional real time clock has been added to the system.

 For an introduction to the project and youtube video introduction please see: